JColourChooser JColourChooser

 Please do not email me about this project without reading the disclaimer above.

-The JDisplay (Java Display) Java Applet displays the large program listings on this web page.
+The JDisplay Java Applet displays the large program listings on this web page.
 JDisplay requires Java version 1.5 or later, preferably 1.6.0_12.
 If you can’t see the listings, or if you just want to learn more about JDisplay, click here for help.

 This project is fairly easy, just tedious since the UI (User Interface) has so many widgets and so many minor interactions between them.
-The intent of the project is to create a replacement for Sun’s JColorChooser.
+The intent of the project is to create a replacement for Oracle’s JColorChooser.

 Here is a mockup of what the new JColourChooser might look like.
 It gets you perhaps 80% of the way there.